 The grant’s first goal was to increase Southeast Asian area studies.
 This was achieved through an instructor hire in Geography and course development grants to create five new and revise one area studies course across four departments.

 The second goal was to introduce additional Southeast Asian languages at CU Boulder.
 Two instructors were hired to teach Indonesian and Thai classes and develop Indonesian course modules and Thai course modules.
-ALTEC contributed significantly to create these as open educational resources using the Canvas platform to make the content available to the wider learning community.
+ALTEC contributed significantly to create these as Open Educational Resources (OER) using the Canvas platform to make the content available to the wider learning community.
 Indonesian continues to be taught for credit at CU with Fulbright funding and Thai was offered in 2019-2020 through ALTEC’s non-credit language classes program.

 The final goal was to support and encourage study abroad in Southeast Asia, which was accomplished by creating a new partnership with Gadjah Mada University and funding ten scholarships.
 The grant also facilitated a faculty-led Global Seminar, developed and offered by Anthropology.

-Thanks to the successful grant work, the new Southeast Asian track in the Asian Studies BA is currently under review with the College of Arts & Sciences.
+Thanks to the successful grant work, the new Southeast Asian track in the Asian Studies BA has been submitted for approval to the College of Arts & Sciences.

 An in-residence summer program has taken place at CU since 2010 to support Chinese language teacher professional development.
 This program is made possible by STARTALK- a national project funded by the National Security Agency.
 This summer program is led by Project Director Jon Zeljo in the Program for Teaching East Asia (affiliated with the Center for Asian Studies) in partnership with ALTEC.